 2D vs. 3D

 The majority of the film was created in 2D inside of After Effects, with a few key scenes realised in 3D in Cinema 4D.
 The 3D scenes were rendered with flat colours and textured to match the other scenes within the film to blend the two styles together as seamlessly as possible.
 This technique helps make animation that would be time consuming in 2D much more time effective, as well as adding another dimension to the film.
 Literally!
-Kindly click the link below for more details about cloud computing https://www.salesforce.com/what-is-cloud-computing/
+For other news, checkout this review of the best led garage lights you can but in the market.

 The breakdown below illustrates this technique.
 Left side from the final film, right from inside of Cinema 4D: